 A mortgage underwriter is a pivotal person in the process of taking out a loan to buy a home.
 Simply put, they approve or reject a borrower’s loan application.
-A mortgage lender looks to an underwriter to judge whether it would be assuming too much risk if it lets an applicant borrow money.
-In this guide, we’ll cover:
+When you apply for a mortgage, you ask a lender for the loan.
+A mortgage lender then looks to an underwriter to determine if the lender would be assuming too much risk by approving your loan.

 What Does a Mortgage Underwriter Do?

-A mortgage underwriter is a bit like a detective—they investigate the finances of someone applying for a mortgage.
+In the financial services sector, a mortgage underwriter acts a bit like a detective — they investigate the finances of someone applying for a mortgage.

-Just like an insurance underwriter, much of the digging done by a mortgage underwriter involves reviewing documents supplied by the applicant or ordered by their employer—in this case, the mortgage lender.
+Just like an insurance underwriter, much of the digging done by a mortgage underwriter involves reviewing documents supplied by the applicant.
 These documents include bank statements, tax returns, W-2 forms, and credit reports.

 When going over these documents, a mortgage underwriter will determine:

 - How much the applicant earns.
-The underwriter wants to know whether the applicant steadily has enough money to make monthly mortgage payments.
+The underwriter wants to know whether the applicant consistently earns enough money to make monthly mortgage payments.